-The Applicant must take the letter from NC State to the US Consulate abroad and present it.
-The Consular Officer has discretion to approve or deny, based on whether
+The Applicant may take the letter from NC State to the U.S. Consulate/Embassy abroad and present it to the Consular Officer.
+The Officer has discretion to approve or deny the application, based on whether:

 - The Consular Officer is convinced that applicant will return to his/her home country.